mpavlou/samplesizedev/README.md

 The sample size calculated using simulation targetting at E(S)=0.9 is 500, while the sample size to ensure that PrAP(S)=0.8 is 699.

-#### Calculation of expected model performance (CS, C-statitistc MAPE etc and their variability) for a given sample size and model characteristics
+#### Calculation of expected model performance (CS, C-statitistc MAPE etc and their variability) for a given sample size and model characteristics, and variability in individual predicted probabilities

 ``` r
 # Calculate the expected calibration slope and MAPE